stefaneichert/OpenLidarToolbox/README.md

 # **Dependencies**

-Open LiDAR Toolbox are a &quot;shell&quot; that uses several excellent tools under the hood: GDAL, GRASS, QGIS native tools, LAStools, Whitebox Tools and RVT.
+Open LiDAR Toolbox is a &quot;shell&quot; that uses several excellent tools under the hood: GDAL, GRASS, QGIS native tools, LAStools, Whitebox Tools and RVT.
 Therefore, the following plug-ins must be installed before Open LiDAR Toolbox:
 LAStools, Whitebox Tools and RVT.
 If you do not already have these plug-ins installed, RVT and LAStools will be installed automatically with the Open LiDAR Toolbox.
 However, additional steps must be taken.